GFalcon-UA/logger/README.md

 ## @LoggableType annotation and methods

 The second way to create structured logs from POJO object is to annotate class with **@LoggableType** annotation.
-This approach have two ways to be implemented:
+This approach has two ways to be implemented:

 -   Implement ContextParamAccessor and override extractParams method.
 -   Create custom method and annotate it with @LoggableType.extractionMethod annotation

 Firstly we will look at first approach.
-For example we have User class and we want to log some fields from this class.
-First of all we need to annotate our class with @LoggableType annotation.
+For example, we have User class, and we want to log some fields from this class.
+First of all, we need to annotate our class with @LoggableType annotation.
 This means that the User type will be processed with lsd4j Lookup Strategy (will be reviewed later) and marked as Loggable type.

 The second step is to implement **ContextParamAccessor** on your POJO class, in our case it’s User class and override extractParams method.